peviitor-ro/JobsScrapers/README.md

 ## HTML Report

 For detailed insights into the test results, an HTML report is generated, providing a comprehensive overview of the scraping process.
+The report is updated every day when github actions runs and it can be seen live at https://peviitor-ro.github.io/JobsScrapers/api_test_report.html

 ![jobsscrapersapi](https://github.com/peviitor-ro/JobsScrapers/assets/91252395/49a3f31e-72c0-4c0b-acd9-265bc8160f51)